foop/scripts/README.md

 If the term guarantee is used below, it is to be understood as a guaranteed good effort.

+* Please do read the comments I put on the top of my scripts.
+You can contact me if you have any questions.

+#Licensing

 * All software released in this repository will be released under the GNU General Public License Version 3.
 A file containing more detailed information is included with the name gpl.txt